nickrabbott/mongonessus/README.md

 pip install pandas
 ```

 Create secrets.py and include the following.
+Be sure to fill in the values.
 ```python
 # secrets.py
 secrets = {